mylesj/with-iterator/README.md

 ## motivation

-The project originally served as a simple aid in understanding the mechanics of publishing to NPM while also an excuse to play around with generator functions, which I generally don't find many use-cases for in day-to-day app. development.
+This project originally served as a simple aid in understanding the mechanics of publishing to NPM while also an excuse to play around with generator functions, which I generally don't find many use-cases for in day-to-day app development - for the same reason this package has limited application.
-For the same reason this package has limited application but I still like tinkering with generators on the REPL for which it has some utility.

-More recently I've been learning some of the more advanced TypeScript concepts and tried to apply them retrospectively here.
-They're passable but could probably be better - I'm not sure how to reconcile mutative behaviour for example.

 ## install